elizagamedev/anki-hanziweb/config.md

 Default: `"Kyujitai"`.

 ### `max_terms_per_hanzi`
-This limits the list of terms to the N most recently reviewed notes.
+This limits the list of terms to the next N notes with cards scheduled for review.
 Set this to `0` to remove the limit.

 Default: `5`.